This post may include affiliate links that earn us a small commission.

 The rich, creamy, and cheesy herbaceous spread pairs very well with the natural freshness of cucumbers, creating a balance of flavors.

 You do not have to buy mayonnaise from the store.
 Make rich, creamy, and fresh mayo at home by checking out my How To Make Mayonnaise recipe.

 - Sandwich bread – Your regular white bread.
 A bit sweet, without any crust, and should be soft.

 - Cucumber – Round slices of cucumber to serve in the middle.
 Forms the base of the sandwich.

 - Cream cheese – this soft and smooth cheese is an excellent spread.

 - Mayonnaise – gives that creaminess to the fillings.

 - Garlic – grated and to be mixed with cheese and mayo.
 A flavor bomb.

 - Dill leaves – provides that herby flavor and aroma.
 It pairs very well with cream cheese.

-- Green onion - Chopped and added as garnish on top of the fillings.
+- Green onion – Chopped and added as a garnish on the fillings.